The MW Community and Conference

 Go to your profile in the Conference website.
 Click on the title of your original proposal in the proposals list.
 You can then update your originally submitted info there – NOT in the page you submitted your paper through.

 Please note that co-authors’ info will not show up in the online program until they have created a profile in the Conference website.
-In addition, you must list them as co-authors using the same email addresses that they used when creating their profiles.
+In addition, you must list them as co-authors in your proposal using the same email address you used to add that co-author to your proposal.

 How do I edit my paper once I’ve submitted it?